JHInventor/LDSGeneralConferenceDownloader/README.md

     │   │   │   │   31 Am I a Child of God?
 (Brian K. Taylor).mp3
     │   │   │   │   32 Even as Christ Forgives You, So Also Do Ye (Larry J. Echo Hawk).mp3
     │   │   │   │   ...
-    │   │   └───10
+    │   │   └───October
     │   └───2017
     │       ...
     └───Speakers
-    │   D. Todd Christofferson(1, 13m).m3u
+    │   D. Todd Christofferson-(2021-2010, 1, 13m).m3u
-    |   Dallin H. Oaks(3, 45m).m3u
+    │   Dallin H. Oaks(2021-2000, 3, 45m).m3u
-    |   ...
+    │   ...
     └───Topics
-        Adversity(3, 44m).m3u
+        Adversity-(3, 44m).m3u
-        Atonement(6, 1h4m).m3u
+        Atonement-(6, 1h4m).m3u
         ...
 ```
-The playlists for the Topics and Speakers include in parenthesis the number of talks and the total duration.
+The playlists for the Topics and Speakers include in parenthesis the number of talks and the total duration and talk min/max year range for speakers.